 Installing the right switch

 In the end, selecting the right type of network switch depends on the needs of the network (what type of traffic is it handling?) and the demands on the network (how many users or devices is it supporting at once?).

 Many clients will be drawn to cheaper options that require less costly IT support, such as an unmanaged switch or even no switch at all, but this may only create ongoing IT and security issues for their business.
-For installers, it’s important to communicate why certain types of switches, installed professionally inside proper enclosures and using efficient cable management, are the most cost-effective options over the long term.
+For installers, it’s important to communicate why certain types of switches, installed professionally inside proper media panels and using efficient cable management, are the most cost-effective options over the long term.